UPDATE: Operation Yellow Ribbon took home the $50,000 grant with the other three organizations getting $10,000 grants.

-You submitted those you thought should win a Wawa Foundation Hero award this year and now it's time to vote for the finalists!
+You submitted those you thought should win a Wawa Foundation Hero award this year and we'll soon know who earned the most votes.

 People shared heroic stories about the work being done by Philadelphia-area non-profits and that elevated four organizations to finalists.